Search for a timber, Application or Project

 Tasmanian Oak & Victorian Ash Hardwood Timber Uses

-Both species are suitable for many of the same applications and are quite easily used in unison.
+Both species are suitable for many of the same applications and historically were often used in unison.
 The main uses for Tasmanian Oak and Victorian Ash hardwood timber include:

 • Flooring – combines adaptability with style for structural flooring applications.